Ahracodes/simple_shell/README.md

 Cd
 change the directory
 Env
-print out the current environment
+print out the current environmet